 Expectations of each group include respect for the facilities, each other and your surroundings.
 SUNY Cortland has been a good neighbor and environmental steward for more than 30 years in the Fera Bush area.
 The university is known for its gentle use of the lands it visits and for teaching many people how to enjoy the out-of-doors.
 We ask that you instill in your groups the continued high expectations that have been set.

 On-site behavior should include the respect of quiet hours 10 p.m. through 7 a.m.
 Careless actions causing destruction of center equipment, buildings and grounds will not be tolerated.
 Groups or individuals will be held responsible for broken equipment, defaced property and the like.

-In an effort to keep costs low there are no janitorial or maid staff.
-All participants are expected to clean their accommodations including sweeping, mopping, and/or vacuuming, where applicable.
+In an effort to keep costs low there is no janitorial or maid staff.
+All participants are expected to clean their accommodations including sweeping, mopping and/or vacuuming, where applicable.
 Trash and recyclables should be emptied, bathrooms cleaned, beds straightened and any furniture that was moved should be placed in its original position.
 Each guest is responsible for leaving the facilities in as good or better condition than they found them.
 Cleaning supplies minus elbow grease are supplied.
 Be sure to have one of your staff members walk through each space or lodge before you leave checking for cleanliness and items left behind.

 We do recycle at our facilities.
 All items should be rinsed clean and the lids removed before being placed into the recycle bin.

 Participants should bring trash from their rooms and any common areas that they used to the kitchen.

 As an extension of SUNY Cortland, we follow and abide by all policies described in the SUNY Cortland Handbook.
 Section 270.04 explains the smoking policy.
 SUNY Cortland is a smoke and tobacco-free environment.